tarwn/lessthandot-hugo/blogs/content/posts/2011-08-10-t-sql-tuesday-21-a.md

 </div>

 <p class="MsoNormal" style="margin: 0in 0in 10pt;">
-  <span style="font-family: Calibri; font-size: small;">This month's </span><a href="http://sqlblog.com/blogs/adam_machanic/archive/2011/08/03/t-sql-tuesday-21-a-day-late-and-totally-full-of-it.aspx"><span style="font-family: Calibri; color: #0000ff; font-size: small;">T-SQL Tuesday Wednesday topic is all about failure</span></a><span style="font-family: Calibri; font-size: small;">.<span style="mso-spacerun: yes;">  </span>To be exact, Crap Code.<span style="mso-spacerun: yes;">  </span>I'm not going to post any code but instead post the problem, solution and coding initiative that were taken.<span style="mso-spacerun: yes;">  </span>Code was the “crap” part that in all was the failure in this real-life event.<span style="mso-spacerun: yes;">  </span>For the record, the story I am about to tell everyone in this post, is a real-life story that I did early on in my career.<span style="mso-spacerun: yes;">  </span>Although it is my hope to always teach in order to prevent things like this particular failure to happen to all of you, I also have the belief that we learn from failure.<span style="mso-spacerun: yes;">  </span>Sometimes, a person just needs to have the reaction and heart pumping feeling from a complete failure that affects thousands of users, in order to harden how we need to approach anything.</span><a href="http://sqlblog.com/blogs/adam_machanic/archive/2011/08/03/t-sql-tuesday-21-a-day-late-and-totally-full-of-it.aspx"></a><em style="mso-bidi-font-style: normal;"><span style="line-height: 115%; font-family: Tahoma; font-size: 9.5pt;"> </span></em>
+  <span style="font-family: Calibri; font-size: small;">This month's </span><a href="http://sqlblog.com/blogs/adam_machanic/archive/2011/08/03/t-sql-tuesday-21-a-day-late-and-totally-full-of-it.aspx"><span style="font-family: Calibri; color: #0000ff; font-size: small;">T-SQL Tuesday Wednesday topic is all about failure</span></a><span style="font-family: Calibri; font-size: small;">.<span style="mso-spacerun: yes;">  </span>To be exact, Crap Code.<span style="mso-spacerun: yes;">  </span>I'm not going to post any code but instead post the problem, solution and coding initiative that were taken.<span style="mso-spacerun: yes;">  </span>Code was the "crap" part that in all was the failure in this real-life event.<span style="mso-spacerun: yes;">  </span>For the record, the story I am about to tell everyone in this post, is a real-life story that I did early on in my career.<span style="mso-spacerun: yes;">  </span>Although it is my hope to always teach in order to prevent things like this particular failure to happen to all of you, I also have the belief that we learn from failure.<span style="mso-spacerun: yes;">  </span>Sometimes, a person just needs to have the reaction and heart pumping feeling from a complete failure that affects thousands of users, in order to harden how we need to approach anything.</span><a href="http://sqlblog.com/blogs/adam_machanic/archive/2011/08/03/t-sql-tuesday-21-a-day-late-and-totally-full-of-it.aspx"></a><em style="mso-bidi-font-style: normal;"><span style="line-height: 115%; font-family: Tahoma; font-size: 9.5pt;"> </span></em>
 </p>

 <p class="MsoNormal" style="margin: 0in 0in 10pt;">